 02 Feb 3 Keys to a Successful Salesforce Implementation

 Salesforce is a highly flexible, versatile solution that can help any organization manage their entire business from sales and marketing to customer support to client retention, and so on.
 Having so many use cases and so many features, implementations can seem overwhelming and too complex.
-Here are 3 keys to implementing Salesforce to maximize the benefits of the solution while increasing adoption and success.
+Here are 3 keys to a successful Salesforce implementation that will maximize the benefits of the solution while increasing adoption and success.

 The basics are a good place to start.
 Focus on building a solid foundation.
 For example, put a simple sales methodology in place and ensure everyone follows the same, consistent process.
 Monitor adoption and get everyone on the same page.
 Avoid too much automation, integrating systems, or complex business rules – you can add those later after everyone is using the system effectively.